yrsegal/rejuvenation-modpack/README.md

 - FixForeignGiftShinyChance.rb
   Fix non-trade gift Pokémon with foreign IDs not being boosted properly by the Shiny Charm or Shiny Contract.
 - FixMissingItemTextures.rb (depends on 0000.textures.rb)
-  Fixes several missing items textures.
+  Fixes several missing item textures, and also includes a couple misc overrides.
 - FixNWSilvally.rb
   Fixes a field interaction with Silvally.
 - FixProboCrest.rb